Why Do Some Avoid 12-Step Groups During Addiction Recovery?

 The study also found that co-morbid psychiatric issues often prevent individuals from attending 12-step groups.
 Individuals with social anxiety, for instance, may not feel comfortable attending meetings where they are “put in the spotlight” and asked to speak, as is the case at 12-step meetings.
 One study suggested that SMART Recovery, rooted in cognitive behavioral therapy, may be more effective than 12-step programs for addressing co-morbidity for some individuals (Brooks & Penn, 2003).

 The current study by Kelly, Kahler, and Humphreys was limited to 60 veterans with a median age of 49.
 Future studies that examine other demographics might offer different results.
-For example, a survey of younger individuals might show a higher rate of spiritual concerns as a reason for avoiding 12-step group meetings, because younger people often have less developed interest in spirituality.
+For example, a survey of younger individuals might show a higher rate of spiritual concerns as a reason for why do some avoid 12-step groups, because younger people often have less developed interest in spirituality.
 Further research may assist clinicians in suggesting mutual help groups that are more likely to benefit individuals in addiction recovery.
 However, at present, and perhaps indefinitely, the best approach to choosing a mutual help group for addiction recovery, for individuals willing to consider attending a mutual help group, is for the individual to sample the available groups (either face to face or online) and to continue attending the group or groups which seem most helpful.

 Brooks AJ, Penn PE.
 Comparing treatments for dual diagnosis: Twelve-step and self-management and recovery training.
 American Journal of Drug and Alcohol Abuse.
 2003; 29(2): 359-383.